Skip to main content

 Cornilius Chikwama

-That is something that the four audit nations considered.
+That is something that the Auditors General from the four nations considered.
 The question was: what are the governance arrangements that allow the different Administrations to work together?
 There is an interministerial group that looks at climate change; I cannot remember the exact name of the group.
 Presumably, cascading from those governance arrangements, there would need to be some arrangements that look at how the different Administrations align their budgets and the plans to deliver those budgets.
 That is the only way that I can think of, based on the work that we have done.

 We return to Monica Lennon for more questions.